ALL

 Does being active make MS worse?

-No, exercise doesn’t make MS worse.
-But if you have MS, you may find that you feel more tired and get overheated more quickly when you start becoming more physically active.
+Exercise doesn’t make MS worse.
+But if you have MS, you may feel more tired and get overheated more quickly when you start becoming more physically active.

 How often should I exercise?